 My advice would be, sooner rather than later, to walk through your house and take photos of all the rooms.
 Ensure that if you have particular pieces of property that are rare or valuable or have a sentimental value, they are photographed.
 The quality of the photos needs to be good enough so that you can show how well each item has been maintained.
 Don’t put yourself in a position where you have to argue about missing an item because you never bothered to take photos.

 Protect your information online

-One of the other things I would do would be to create new usernames and passwords for any websites where you login regularly.
-This could be email accounts, social media, etc. It would be bad enough if your spouse were able to login to your email accounts and could read your mail, but what if he also logged into your email account that allows access to working documents between you and your lawyer?
-At the very least you need to take advantage of security procedures that alert you to when someone attempts to login to these websites.
+One of the other things I would do would be to create new usernames and passwords for any website you log in regularly.
+This could be email accounts, social media, etc. It would be bad enough if your spouse were able to log in to your email accounts and could read your mail, but what if he also logged into the email account that allows access to working documents between you and your lawyer?
+At the very least, you need to take advantage of security procedures that alert you when someone attempts to log in to these websites.

-It is much easier to prevent your spouse from gaining access to these websites than it is to hold him accountable for having done so after the fact.
+It is much easier to prevent your spouse from gaining access to these websites than to hold him accountable for doing so after the fact.
 There is no “undo” button for this area of your life.
-Be intentional about how it is you secure your online information and you will benefit greatly from having done so.
+Be intentional about how you secure your online information, and you will benefit greatly from having done so.

-Questions about organization and your life?
-Contact the Law Office of Bryan Fagan today
+Questions about the organization and your life?
+Contact the Law Office of Bryan Fagan today.

-If you have any questions about the material that we have just covered please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations at our office six days a week.
-These consultations are a great opportunity for you to ask questions and to receive feedback about your specific circumstances.
+If you have any questions about the material that we have just covered, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations at our office six days a week.
+These consultations are an excellent opportunity for you to ask questions and receive feedback about your specific circumstances.
 We appreciate the opportunity to serve you and your family and hope to hear from you with any questions you may have.